itadinanta/rnkr/api.md

 #### VERSION

 HTTP Protocol version.
-This is currently set to the reserved word ```rnkr``` TODO: set it to ```v0```.
+It is currently ```v0```, and planned to stay like that for the whole lifecycle of release series 0.x.
 It will be set to v1 on release 1.0 and then updated if and when breaking changes are introduced.
 A node can refuse a request if the protocol major version is not available (for instance, requiring version v2 when a node can only respond to version v1).

 #### PARTITION

 Each leaderboard ID is unique per partitions.
 Partitions can be thought as logical namespaces.
-Parititioning can be used to isolate development stages (dev, staging, production) behind the same front end, or even different clients, for instance if cutting costs by sharing environments across multiple games.
+Partitioning can be used to isolate development stages (dev, staging, production) behind the same front end, or even different clients, for instance if cutting costs by sharing environments across multiple games.
 Partitions can be set up to share:

 - **nothing**: each partition has its own separate backend.